lorefnon/lorefnon.github.com/_posts/2015-11-26-boost-your-content-focussed-site-with-structured-page-fragments.md

 <% end %>
 ```

-One great feature of spf.js is that it handles graceful degradation.
+One great feature of SPF.js is that it handles graceful degradation.
 So, since we haven't done anything on the server side to generate partial contents, SPF will try to make an ajax request to server (with the special query parameter spf=navigate) and once that response format does not match what SPF expects, it will allow a full page reload.

 ## Server side handling for SPF

 Let us move on to server side handling:

-As we have previously mentioned that spf sends an ajax request using spf=navigate query parameter.
+As we have previously mentioned that SPF sends an ajax request using spf=navigate query parameter.
 We can detect that in our controller and send out a special response that only includes the parts of the page we need to update:

 ```ruby
 class PostsController < ApplicationController